macacanigra-pl/the-mnl-website/docs/user-guide/list.md

 ### tail

-Returning the inhabitants of the list, starting from the second to the last inhabitant.
+Obtain the inhabitants of the list, starting from the second inhabitant to the last one.

 ![empty list](./assets/images/list_tail.png)